 - for statistical analysis.

-- Prevention and detection of crime, and quality management.
+- Supporting agencies with prevention and detection of crime, and quality management.

 We do this to meet our legal obligations.